-The Department of Toxic Substances Control (DTSC) is issuing this Statement of Basis for a preferred groundwater remedy (Preferred Alternative) at the Pacific Gas and Electric Company ("PG&E"), Topock Compressor Station and its surrounding area affected by the groundwater contamination ("the Site") located near Needles, California.
-This Statement of Basis identifies the Preferred Alternative among the remedial action alternatives evaluated for cleaning up groundwater contaminated by past waste disposal practices at the Site.
+The Department of Toxic Substances Control (DTSC) is issuing this draft Statement of Basis for a preferred groundwater remedy (Preferred Alternative) at the Pacific Gas and Electric Company ("PG&E"), Topock Compressor Station and its surrounding area affected by the groundwater contamination ("the Site") located near Needles, California.
+This draft Statement of Basis identifies the Preferred Alternative among the remedial action alternatives evaluated for cleaning up groundwater contaminated by past waste disposal practices at the Site.

-This Statement of Basis is being issued by DTSC as the lead agency responsible for Corrective Action activities conducted at the Site pursuant to an agreement signed between DTSC and PG&E in 1996 under the authority of the California Health and Safety Code section 25187 and the Resource Conservation and Recovery Act (RCRA) addressing areas contaminated by the historical release of hazardous constituents at the Site.
+This draft Statement of Basis is being issued by DTSC as the lead agency responsible for Corrective Action activities conducted at the Site pursuant to an agreement signed between DTSC and PG&E in 1996 under the authority of the California Health and Safety Code section 25187 and the Resource Conservation and Recovery Act (RCRA) addressing areas contaminated by the historical release of hazardous constituents at the Site.
 DTSC is coordinating the selection of the Preferred Alternative with the United States Department of the Interior (DOI).
 As a Federal agency with land ownership interests surrounding the Site area, DOI has a similar, but separate authority under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+DOI is concurrently proposing a Preferred Alternative under a Proposed Plan in accordance with CERCLA requirements.

-DTSC is issuing this Statement of Basis as part of its public participation responsibilities and for administrative documentation of the rationale for the selection of the Preferred Alternative.
+DTSC is issuing this Draft Statement of Basis for a Preferred Alternative as part of its public participation responsibilities.